 Cadence and Power Sprints: Cycling

-Recover by riding at a slightly lower resistance, spinning somewhere between 75 and 85 RPM, for 2 to 4 minutes.
-Repeat this up to 12 times, then cool down and stretch.
+Recover by riding at a slightly lower resistance, spinning somewhere between 75 and 85 RPM, for up to 4 minutes.
+Repeat this 8 to 12 times, then cool down and stretch.

-Power Intervals: Develop strength by setting your trainer to a high resistance; one which takes all of your energy to sustain triple-digit RPMs for even a short period of time.
-Sprint for 20 to 60 seconds like this, then take a 3-5 minute recovery spin.
+Develop strength by setting your trainer to a high resistance; one which takes all of your energy to sustain triple-digit RPMs for even a short period of time.
+Sprint for 20 to 60 seconds like this, then take a 3-to-5 minute recovery spin.
 Repeat this up to 10 times.
-Foam roll for at least 10 minutes afterward.
+Foam roll plenty afterward.

 Fast, Explosive Feet: Jump Rope

-Perform these as intervals, aiming for 20 to 50 reps or 15 to 30 seconds per set.
-Jump rope lightly or rest completely for 1-2 minutes between sets.
+Perform these as high-intensity intervals, aiming for 10 to 50 reps at a time.
+Jump rope lightly or rest for up to 2 minutes between sets.

-Single leg: Jumping rope regularly using only one leg at a time ensures both sides are equally strong and conditioned.
-Try jumping on only one foot for 30 to 60 seconds, then switching over.
-Keep your off foot as loose as possible; tension in the resting leg won’t allow it to recovery fully between sets.
+Jumping rope regularly using only one leg at a time ensures both sides are equally strong and conditioned.
+Jump on one foot for 20 to 60 seconds, then switch to the other foot.
+Keep your off foot as loose as possible; tension in the resting leg won’t allow it to recover fully between sets.

-High Knees: During high knees, with every revolution you’re bringing a knees to your torso until your upper leg is parallel to the floor.
+During high-knees, with every revolution you are to bring a knee to your torso until your upper leg is parallel to the floor.
 It’s a swift, explosive movement that develops speed and strength throughout the leg but demands a lot of energy.
+A slightly easier version of this pattern allows two jumps on the anchor foot, doubling the time the moving leg has to raise and lower.

-Jumping Split Squats: Drop into a full lunge position, decelerating rapidly at the bottom of the movement to lock it in, erasing momentum.
-Then, after a full reset (which can take less than a second), launch your whole body upward, jumping as high as possible before landing in a lunge on the other side.
+Drop into a full lunge position, decelerating rapidly at the bottom of the movement to lock it in, erasing momentum.
+Pause for one second, then launch your whole body upward, jumping as high as possible before landing back into a lunge position on the other side.

 Perform 10 to 20 reps total (each side is one rep) per set.
 Start with bodyweight, then gradually add light weight, via dumbbells or a medicine ball held to the chest.

-Frog jumps: From a deep squat position, use your entire body to leap forward as far as you can.
+From a deep squat position, use your entire body to leap forward as far as you can.
 Ideally, land on both feet at the same time, and control momentum so that you retain balance and don’t need to modify your position before the next jump.
 This allows seamless reps.
+Start with your arms slightly bend and behind you; swing them forward as you jump for a boost.

 Tip: Start with your toes only a few inches from the box.
 This way, assuming it does not have any sort of lip—and it shouldn’t—you can focus entirely on jumping vertically.
 Oh, and don’t ignore your arms.
 Utilize them to help propel you upward.